-This is the first residency of its kind in Victoria, now in its second year, and VISA is pleased to be part of this exciting new project.
+This is the first residency of its kind in Victoria, now in its third year, a continuing partnership with VISA .
 The residency has been created by Donald Kreye in memory of his late wife Bonnie McComb Kreye, who was an artist and educator, who devoted her life to making art and to encouraging the creative talents of all those she came in contact with.
 She understood the power of art to change lives and to enrich society.
 The family chose to partner with VISA in offering Bonnie’s studio for a short- term artist residency, because VISA, like Bonnie, was dedicated to arts education and support of the local art scene and community at large.

-Studio: Residents will have the use a 30 square metre studio space in a private, self-contained garden building with a washroom, work tables, and a kitchenette.
+Studio: Residents will have the use a 30 square metre studio space in a private, self-contained garden building with a washroom, worktables, and a kitchenette.
 All lighting, heat, water, insurance costs are included.
 The studio is walking distance to UVic, buses, grocery stores, cafés, forest and beach.
-The fall and winter residencies do not include housing for the three month but suggestions can be provided regarding accommodation in Victoria.
-The one month summer residency will include accommodation in a 32 square metre furnished apartment on site.
-Travel costs must be covered by the artist.
+The fall and winter residencies do not include housing but suggestions can be provided regarding accommodation in Victoria.
+The May and June residencies will include free accommodation.
+All travel costs must be covered by the artist.

-Accommodation: during the Summer (June 3 – June 30) residency accommodation is provided for the solo artist.
+Accommodation: during the May and June residencies accommodation is provided for the solo artist in a 32 square meter fully furnished bachelor apartment on the property.
 There is not space to accommodate the artist’s partner or family.
-This is a 30 square meter fully furnished bachelor apartment on the property.

-Cost: There is no charge to residency for the studio residency.
+Cost: There is no charge to residents for the studio residency.
 There is an administrative fee of $100 for the each selected resident to be paid to Vancouver Island School of Art.

 Enquires: direct questions regarding Studio Residency to email@example.com